LEW21/siren-sh/README.md

+This project is abandoned.
+See [siren](https://github.com/LEW21/siren) for a new version.

 # siren - systemd-nspawn container builder

 siren is a tiny and really fast (<3 overlayfs) tool for building OS containers for use with systemd-nspawn and machinectl.